maxvfischer/DIY-ai-art/README.md

 ![assembly_9](./tutorial_images/assemble_art_installation/assembly_9.jpg)

+### Control box
-All the electronic were temporarily placed in the control box to outline where the screws will go.
+To find two good spots for the screws, all the electronics were temporarily placed in the control box to outline where the screws would go.
 Two holes were then drilled and the control box was attached to the wall using wall plugs and screws.

 ![assembly_10](./tutorial_images/assemble_art_installation/assembly_10.jpg)